Nosebleed

 Sometimes the cause of a nosebleed is unknown.

-Certain people are more prone to getting nosebleeds, including:
+Certain people are more likely to getting nosebleeds, including:

 How to stop a nosebleed yourself